 Like I said earlier, I love the idea of publicity.
 I’m not looking for fortune and glory, but wouldn’t it be nice to be recognized for something in this world?
 It’s tough when you’re a jack-of-all-trades because you don’t really get recognized for anything great.

-It’s not like I am vane and am looking to be in the spotlight.
+It’s not like I am vain and am looking to be in the spotlight.
 The simple things are what get me excited.
-For instance, It’s fun to know that three of my top performing pieces are quite popular online.
+For instance, it was fun when several of my small blog posts were exceptionally popular for several years.